Ask five leaders in your organisation a single question: "Why does this organisation exist?"

 1. Specificity

 Could this statement apply to any of your competitors or peers?
-If you can swap in another organization's name and the statement still works, it's too generic.
+If you can swap in another organisation's name and the statement still works, it's too generic.
 "We provide innovative, client-centred solutions" describes every consulting firm on earth.
 It guides nothing.

 2. Decision Power